What is Suit Fabric?

 Purposes of Suit Fabric?

-Suit fabrics primary purpose is to create a high quality, comfortable suit, whether this is a classic two-piece jacket and trousers, a simple jacket worn with some jeans, or a three-piece including a waistcoat for some extra flair.
-It’s important that you find your suit fabric comfortable to the touch, as generally you’ll be wearing it for at least a few hours – if not all day - at work, or throughout an event or formal occasion.
+Suit fabrics primary purpose is to create high quality, comfortable suits, whether a classic two-piece jacket and trousers, a simple jacket worn with some jeans, or a three-piece including a waistcoat for some extra flair.
+It’s important that you choose a bespoke suit fabric online that you find comfortable to the touch, as generally, you’ll be wearing it for at least a few hours – if not all day - at work, or throughout an event or formal occasion.
 Velvet and silk satin are soft to the touch and feel luxurious against the skin, but have an added element of elegance so are more suited to dazzling events or party wear.

 Linen is a lighter option and feels comfortable to wear, but oozes a more casual vibe which is perfect for a family brunch or beach wedding.
 Try the Haverstock, Sara Linen Blend or Dorchester Weave linens for slightly heavier blend options.

 For a middle ground which is perfect for the office or any formal occasion, cotton is an excellent versatile suit fabric.
 Cotton twill stretch is perfect for slim fit suits due to the stretch.
-You can buy your suit fabric by the metre to get custom measurements and tailor your suit to you.
+You can buy your custom printed suit material by the metre to get custom measurements and tailor your suit to you.

 Some of the all-natural fabrics, such as linen or cotton twill, will have a slightly muted white base tone which could affect the colours of your natural print.
 The flax in the linen fabric may make your design colours come out slightly less vibrant, but it adds a rustic charm to the print.